So you saw someone truck camping and thought, “damn that looks cool, I wanna try it!”

 Check out our guide to the best off-road storage boxes for more information!

-Like I said in the beginning, you can always buy water bottles or jugs.
+Like I said in the beginning, you can always buy water bottles or water Jerry cans.
 However, I prefer to eliminate as much waste as possible, and also keep myself off-grid for as long as possible.
 So here’s my setup: